Featured Work:

 The new editorial team is comprised of Tom Ginsburg, who provides the link with previous editions, and Shahla Ali, a new and rising name in Asian arbitration academia, who contributes the introductory chapter, which is a fascinating comparative study of the role of the Asian arbitrator as settlement facilitator.

-This is a book which will serve its readers well and provide not only knowledge but insights."
+This is a book which will serve its readers well and provide not only knowledge but insights." - MICHAEL HWANG S.C.

 "This is a book with a distinguished publishing history, and the third edition continues to provide comprehensive coverage of the Asian region by a team of largely well known international arbitration practitioners, who give in-depth exposition and analysis of the current law and practice in their respective countries.